surlykke/Go-Generics-with-constraints/README.md

 The aim is that the correctness of a generic definition can be verified at the point of _definition_:
-When instantiating a generic type, the compiler only needs to verify that the concrete types substituted for the type parameters fulfill the given constraints, and then the validity of the instantiation follows.
+When instantiating a generic type, the compiler only needs to verify that the concrete types fulfill the given constraints, and the validity of the instantiation will follow.

 I believe that with this, the compiler can be made simpler, the code will be more readable and that it will allow for better tooling.